-Globally headquartered in the US, Cadence Design has regional headquarters in China, India, and Japan.
-It has about 50 other sales offices, design centers, and research and development facilities; about 60% of which are located outside the US.
+With its main headquarters in the US, Cadence Design has regional headquarters near customers in China, India, and Japan.
+It has about 56 other sales offices, design centers, and research and development facilities, most outside the US.

 The US is its largest single market, accounting for almost 45% of sales.
-Customers in Asia (where most of the world’s electronics are made) account for 35% of sales, and Europe makes up the other 20%.
+Customers in Asia (where most of the world’s electronics are made) account for 34% of sales, and Europe makes up rest.

 Sales and Marketing